 - Engagement & participation of young people and the community in projects celebrating cultural diversity;

-- Development projects, such as our training programme for Young Directors.
+- Development projects, such as our training programme for Directors In Practice.

 The company is registered in England and Wales with base in London and Isle of Wight.
 The charity’s registered address is on the Isle of Wight.
 We have been creating work from the Isle of Wight since 2015.
-We have delivered projects and performed in theatre’s all around the UK i.e. Yorkshire, Manchester, Leeds, Isle of Wight, Portsmouth, London, etc; and internationally Tokyo, Saitama, Fujino (Japan), Lisbon (Portugal), Salvador (Brasil), etc..
-Our members currently live on Isle of Wight, London and Huddersfield.
+We have delivered projects and performed in theatre’s all around the UK including Yorkshire, Manchester, Leeds, Isle of Wight, Portsmouth, and London.
+And internationally Tokyo, Saitama, Fujino (Japan), Lisbon (Portugal), Salvador (Brasil).

 *Stone crab (Latin name menippe mercenaria), also called “moro” or “morro” crab, the stone crab loses its limbs easily to escape from predators or tight spaces, but their limbs will grow back.
 When a claw is broken such that the diaphragm at the body/claw joint is left intact, the wound will quickly heal itself and very little blood is lost.
 If, however, the claw is broken in the wrong place, more blood is lost and the crab’s chances of survival are much lower.
 Each time the crab molts, the new claw grows larger.